Pavenzen/Udacity-Write-a-Data-Science-Blog-Post-Marathon/README.md

 For this, we asked 4 questions:

-• What is the average time per age group base on the contestens?
+- How does the pace per age group developt over time?
-• Which age group has the biggest difference between the 1st and the 2nd half of the marathon?
+- Which age group has the biggest difference between the 1st and the 2nd half of the marathon?
-• Can we somehow predict age or gender by the results after each 5k?
+- Can we somehow predict age or gender by the results after each 5k?
-• Can we predict the finish time by the halfway-point time?
+- Can we predict the finish time by the halfway-point time?

 2- Data Understanding